bagasjauza/Left-Side-Right-Side-LED/README.md

 # Left-Side-Right-Side-LED
 Left Side Right Side LED is inspired by a song called KING by Kanaria.
+This system is based on Arduino.
-The project consists of 3 leds and 2 buttons which function to adjust the direction of the blinking led.
+The project use 3 leds and 2 buttons which function to adjust the direction of the blinking led.